uvarc/workshop-site/content/lesson/ses-python-intro/matplotlib-pandas.md

 The call to `sns.set()` imposes the default Seaborn theme to all Matplotlib plots as well as those using Seaborn.
 Seaborn provides a number of methods to modify the appearance of its plots as well as Matplotlib plots created while the settings are in scope.
 For many examples see their [tuturial](https://seaborn.pydata.org/tutorial/aesthetics.html#aesthetics-tutorial) on styling plots.

 ---

+## Summary and Exercise

+Download the file [pandas_demo.ipynb](/data/pandas_demo.ipynb) and the data files [eighthr.data](/data/eighthr.data) and [eightr.names](/data/eighthr.names).
+If you are using Windows, check that it does not append ".txt" to the data files.
+You may need to open File Explorer, go to View, and check "File name extensions."
+Open the notebook in JupyterLab or Jupyter.
+Go through the exercises in each cell.